One Day in a City Itinerary: Hvar, Croatia…

 St. Stephen’s Square in Hvar Town

-St. Stephen’s Square is the main square in Hvar Town and is hard to miss as most streets lead to it.
-St. Stephen’s Square is massively long and a lovely site to see with its gray-white cobblestones and old whitewashed buildings lining its perimeter.
-A large fountain is located in the middle of it and the square has views of the sea as it’s bordered by a harbor on its west end.
+A large fountain is located in the middle of it and the square has views of the sea since it is bordered by a harbor on the west end.
 Hotels, restaurants, and shops can be found in the square, but its most prominent site is the Cathedral of St. Stephen.

 Hvar Public Theatre